RIOT-OS/Tutorials/task-01/README.md

 2. To compile an application for a specific board, we can make use of the `BOARD` environment variable.

+    In case you are running on an Atmel board, type:
     ```sh
     BOARD=samr21-xpro make all flash term
     ```

+    For the (yellow) phyNODE use;
+    ```sh
+    BOARD=pba-d-01-kw2x make all flash term
+    ```

-    This command will compile the application, burn the image onto the `samr21-xpro` and open a connection to the RIOT shell.
+    This command will compile the application, burn the image onto the board and open a connection to the RIOT shell.

 3. Verify the output of `RIOT_BOARD` matches your hardware.